 In a seven-year period, nearly two-thirds of all supplement companies inspected failed to pass the most elementary of the industry’s safety guidelines.
 From 2010 through 2016, government inspectors found an average of 65.3% of dietary supplement makers in non-compliance of industry safe-manufacturing rules.1,2

-The Food & Drug Administration (FDA) is the enforcement arm of the current Good Manufacturing Practices (cGMP) dietary supplement regulations.
+Industry watchdogs have long been critical of the looseness of the current Good Manufacturing Practices (cGMP) safety regulations enforced by the Food & Drug Administration (FDA).
 Limited resources restrict the agency to inspect only a fraction of 13,000 registered supplement facilities annually.
+In spite of lax statutes, most manufacturers fall short of safety and purity aspects during facilities inspections.
 During fiscal year 2016, FDA conducted 583 inspections that yielded 362 non-compliance Form 483 letters, a failure rate of 62%.1,3 .Failed inspections frequently address supplement problems across all brands in a manufacturer’s product line.
 Many omega-3 supplement makers also market other health related compounds

 Non-compliance companies are required to reply with corrective action plans for the observed infractions for each of the products named.
 When these offenses are reviewed by higher FDA officials, some are